7 Ingenious Poems with English Lessons Hidden Inside

 “This is Just to Say” was published in 1934 and written by one of the most significant modern American poets, William Carlos Williams.

-Williams was inspired by another American poet, Walt Whitman, who started a movement to write poetry that reflected the poet’s life and didn’t follow strict rules.
+Williams was inspired by another American poet, Walt Whitman, who started a movement to write poetry that reflected the poet’s life and did not follow strict rules.
 Williams liked this idea and decided to write poems about his everyday life.
 He was particularly interested in what life was like in the American suburbs (the neighborhoods outside of a city).

 Poetic Notes

-Readers should also pay attention to the lack of punctuation and to the type of details provided in the poem, as these keep the poem true to its original nature: a simple note on the fridge.
+Readers should also pay attention to the lack of punctuation and the type of details provided in the poem, as these keep the poem true to its original nature: a simple note on the fridge.

 Practice and Learn